Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of the Sharing of RNA-Polymerases and Ribosomes

 We therefore created two genes, whose protein production was fixed to correspond to the measured concentration of RNA-polymerases and ribosomes.
 The mRNA production and lifetime, the gene position and length have been chosen by the same procedure as described in the previous subsection.

-This simulation brings an additional variability in the growth rate: the volume growth is more variable.
-These fluctuations are directly correlated with the number of ribosomes in the cell (Figure~\ref{fig:Model4-Elong-1}, above).
-But surprisingly, these additional variability has no significant impact in the protein variability.
-The Figure~\ref{fig:Model4-Elong-1} (below) also shows the distribution of the protein FabH for cells of different volumes.
+This simulation brings an additional variability in the growth rate: volume growth is more variable.
+These fluctuations are directly correlated with the number of ribosomes in the cell (Figure~5B of the main article, above).
+But surprisingly, these additional variability has no significant impact in protein variability.
+The Figure~5B of the main article (below) also shows the distribution of the protein FabH for cells of different volumes.
 This case does not differ from the case where the total amount of RNA-polymerases and ribosomes are in constant concentration.

 We can propose a possible interpretation of these results.
-The fluctuations in the total number of ribosomes seems to influence primarily the speed of growth as shown in Figure~\ref{fig:Model4-Elong-1}.
+The fluctuations in the total number of ribosomes seems to influence primarily the speed of growth as shown in Figure~5B of the main article.
 When ribosomes are produced, it accelerates the global production of all types of proteins thus increasing the volume.
 As a consequence, both the production of each type of protein and the volume are co-regulated.
-Fluctuations in the total number of ribosomes affect the volume growth and the production of the $i$-th protein in the same way such as in a cell of a given volume, the $i$-th protein distribution is relatively unchanged.
+Fluctuations in the total number of ribosomes affect volume growth and the production of the $i$-th protein in the same way such as in a cell of a given volume, the $i$-th protein distribution is relatively unchanged.